 This design blends time and color together in a vibrant landscape that celebrates the Maillardville area.
 The tree heralds back to the early 1900’s and the history of the mill workers as well as the Festival du Bois.
 The clock within the tree (with tis tiny numbers flying away) is a nod to the iconic clock tower across the street, as well as a symbol of how the area has grown and evolved over the years.
 The variegated leaves of the tree represents a healthy community, full of life and colour, with its roots running deep – a strong foundation.

 Laura Kwok is an illustrator and muralist with a playful spirit and an old soul.
-She is captivated by the beauty of nature and her artwork is merely a small ode to the grandeur of the natural world.
-Her recent work focuses on capturing the ethereal life cycles of flowers and creating a visual language of botanical symbolism as a means of expression.
+She is captivated by the beauty of nature and her artwork is an ode to the grandeur of the natural world.
 Laura’s style is often described as bright, whimsical, and full of joy.
+Her murals can be found all around BC, having collaborated with cities, local businesses, and non-profit organizations for over a decade.
+Laura hopes to continually connect with humans and strengthen communities through painting and adding colour to the world.

 “Artful Connections” is a vibrant celebration of the unifying potential of art, transcending language barriers and bringing together people from diverse backgrounds.
 This mural captures the essence of creativity as a universal language that forges connections beyond words, allowing individuals to share emotions and experience despite their differences.
 The mural’s vivid depiction of figures engaged in creative expressions serves as a visual representation of the harmonious coexistence of varied identities, emphasizing the richness of diversity.
 In a world often divided, this artwork stands as a poignant reminder that art has the unique power to bridge divides, dissolve boundaries, and evoke a profound sense of belonging, underscoring that our shared creative expressions form bonds that celebrate the vibrant mosaic of humanity.